 HISTORY OF THE CHOIR

 The Carolina Concert Choir began in 1979 as the Carolina Chamber Singers, a madrigal group of 12 voices.
 The group was under the direction of Dr. Robert Barrow, retired head of the Music Department at Williams College.
-From 1980 to 1996, the choir was directed by Beverly Ward, dean if the Western North Carolina chapter of the Guild of Organists.
-The group and performed classical and contemporary pieces, some composed by Ward.
-For the next six years the now Carolina Concert Choir was led by several guest conductors.
+From 1980 to 1996, the choir was directed by Beverly Ward, dean of the Western North Carolina chapter of the Guild of Organists.
+The group performed classical and contemporary pieces, some composed by Ward.
+For the next six years, now renamed the Carolina Concert Choir, the group was led by several guest conductors.
 In 2002, Bradford Gee was hired as Artistic Director/Conductor.
 He led the Choir until 2013.
-Under him aegis, the Choir performed at the Piccolo Spoleto Festival in Charleston, South Carolina in 2005, 2006, 2007 and 2009.
+Under his aegis, the Choir performed at the Piccolo Spoleto Festival in Charleston, South Carolina in 2005, 2006, 2007 and 2009.

 MEET THE TEAM